anycable/anycable/docs/broker.md

 ...
 ```

-With broker enabled in an AnyCable-Go cluster, you MUST use a non-distributed, single-node broadcaster (currently, only `http`).
+With broker enabled in an AnyCable-Go cluster, you MUST use a non-distributed, single-node broadcaster (currently, `http` and `redisx` are available).
 Otherwise, different nodes will have different IDs for the same messages and using cache will be impossible.
 See [Broadcast adapters](/ruby/broadcast_adapters.md) for more information.

 To re-transmit _registered_ messages within a cluster, you MUST also configure a pub/sub adapter (via the `--pubsub` option).
 See [Pub/Sub documentation](./pubsub.md) for available options.